rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Riak 0.11.0

-Riak is created and maintained by Basho and the de facto open source reference implementation of the dynamo paper.
+Riak is created and maintained by Basho (a company founded by Ex-Akamai employees) and the de facto open source reference implementation of the dynamo paper.

-Basho was founded by Ex-Akamai co workers and is written entirely in Erlang.
-It is released under the terms of Apache License 2.0 and has a HTTP Interface to read/write data.
+It is released under the terms of Apache License 2.0 .

 Riak is a document oriented key value store and also supports links between them.
 Documents are stored in so called buckets.
+Riak is written entirely in Erlang and has a HTTP Interface to read/write data.

 More information about Riak may be found at <https://wiki.basho.com/display/RIAK/Riak>.